Position announcement: Eco-evolutionary models

-Position Overview: The Department of Biological Sciences invites applications for a post-doctoral researcher with expertise in modeling and evolution to develop quantitative models that integrate genomic, phenotype, and demographic rate data to forecast the adaptive capacity of species under different climate change scenarios.
+Position Overview: The Department of Biological Sciences invites applications for a post-doctoral researcher to develop a modeling framework for linking genome to phenome to demography processes with the goal of forecasting the adaptive capacity and vulnerability of species under different climate change scenarios.
 The post-doc will work with collaborative teams of ecologists, modelers, and geneticists across different institutions.
 The position will provide a unique opportunity to develop a transdisciplinary research program that addresses the National Science Foundation’s research priority of predicting phenotypes from genetic and environmental factors.

-Key Responsibilities: The successful candidate will leverage data from the full cycle phenology project (fullcyclephenology.com) to forecast the adaptive capacity of wildlife and build capacity to extend the modeling framework to other species.
-In addition to modeling activities, the post-doc will lead and contribute to peer-reviewed publications, present findings at national meetings, and work with partners to extend modeling framework to other systems.
+Key Responsibilities: The successful candidate will leverage genomic/genetic, phenotype, and vital rate data from the full cycle phenology project (fullcyclephenology.com) to create an integrated framework for address questions about genetic processes underlying species resilience.
+In addition, the post-doc will lead and contribute to peer-reviewed publications, present findings at national meetings, and work with partners to extend modeling framework to other systems.
+Finally, the candidate will participate in professional development activities that may include workshops associated with leadership, developing Course-based Undergraduate Research Experiences to recruit and retain a diverse undergraduate workforce, and expanding effective communication skills to engage with diverse stakeholders.

 - Candidates must have obtained their PhD by the appointment start date: in mid-late September.

-- Demonstrated statistical and programming skills with an emphasis on any of the quantitative areas: population genetics, agent-based models, integrated population models, size-structured population models, hierarchical Bayesian models.
+- Previous experience with any of these quantitative areas: population genetics, landscape genetics, agent-based models, integrated population models, size-structured population models, hierarchical Bayesian models.

 - Written and verbal communication skills.